shapeshift/thornode/docs/mimir.md

 ## Miscellaneous

-`DollarInRune`: Manual override of amount of rune in a dollar.
-Used for metrics data collection `THORNames`: Enable/Disable THORNames `TNSRegisterFee`: TNS registration fee of new names `TNSFeePerBlock`: TNS cost per block to retain ownership of a name
+`DollarsPerRune`: Manual override of number of dollars per one rune.
+Used for metrics data collection and RUNE calculation from MinimumL1OutboundFeeUSD
+`THORNames`: Enable/Disable THORNames
+`TNSRegisterFee`: TNS registration fee of new names `TNSFeePerBlock`: TNS cost per block to retain ownership of a name